 If you choose to use a multiport expansion board on the Windows server, the board must have a Windows-compatible device driver.
 Make sure to find out the individual names of the serial ports on the board as exported by the driver provided.
 Refer to the driver vendor's documentation for this information.
 You need to create port entries of the same names while configuring the Windows Async Gateway.
 The gateway always refers to each hardware port by the name exported by the driver.

 Installing the Async Gateway Software

-- 1 Download the GroupWise Async Gateway from the Novell Product Downloads site (http://download.novell.com/pages/PublicSearch.jsp) into a temporary directory. - 2 Run setupasy.exe to extract the Async Gateway files and start the Async Gateway Installation program.
+1 Download the GroupWise Async Gateway from the Novell Product Downloads site (http:// download.novell.com/pages/PublicSearch.jsp) into an empty directory.